 The Office of Academic Affairs will consult with Chairs, Deans, and the Faculty Affairs Committee to help evaluate and continuously improve the faculty-to-faculty mentoring program.

-In 2014-15, the yearlong orientation features discussions with select senior faculty and campus offices on:
+The monthly conversations about faculty life earlong orientation featured discussions with select senior faculty and campus offices on:

 - Setting Goals, Sharing Needs (kick-off meeting with mentors)